OFD5/OFD5/README.md

 ### Hi there 👋
 <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Hi+there!+It's+been+a+while" />

 I'm OFD5.
 Am student in UKZN Doing Forensic sciences.
-I like promulgating Knowledge on Security development in Websites.
+I like promulgating Knowledge on Security development.
 <hr>

 ⚡ A quick introduction